akleinloog/website/content/post/my-blog-pt1/index.md

 This script uses Hugo to generate your website and commit the changes to the website's repository.
 By pushing these changes to GitHub, the script effectively deploys your website to production!

+## Next Step

-I hope you have enjoyed this as much as I did, in Part 2 I will add google analytics, support for comments and most likely also a contact page.
+I hope you have enjoyed this as much as I did, in [Part 2](/post/my-blog-pt2) I will add support for Google Analytics, and in later posts I will enable comments and add a simple contact page.